By V.B. Price

 habitats, be it the earth or the household.

-Leopold maintained it was "the impertinence of civilization" to massacre
+Leopold maintained it was "the impertinence of civilization"

 species, to clear cut forests, and, I'm sure if he'd lived to see it,